 Psoriasis – a chronic non-infectious disease that often manifests in the form of rashes and flaking of the skin.
 Psoriasis affects 4% of the world population.
 This disease can be developed at any age from the moment of birth to old age, but psoriasis „has affinity“ to the young people.
 This is evidenced by the fact that 70% of patients fall ill with psoriasis at the age of 20 years.

 If rash appeared on the skin which may look like psoriasis – you should consult a dermatologist.
 Psoriatic rashes are itchy scaly plaques of various sizes.
 This plaque may be stationed on the elbows, knees, scalp or other parts of the body.
 The doctor will be able to make an accurate diagnosis, and depending on its shape will prescribe a treatment.
 You do not want to visit the doctor?
 Then Dan Crawford’s Psoriasis Revolution book will help you.
-The author of the book describes in detail how to cure psoriasis at home.
-Great guide!
-I recommend to all who have psoriasis.
+The author of this guide describes in detail how to cure psoriasis at home.
+Great e-book!
+I recommend this manual to all who have psoriasis.